This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Marinating olives takes minimal effort for a large impact.
-The crucial part for success is to start with good olives.
-A mixture of various types is best to really catch peoples’ attention.
+Starting with good olives is crucial for success.
+A mixture of various types is best to really catch people’s attention.
 I used a combination of the following:

 - Kalamata